anfractuosity/lightfantastic/README.md

 Display patterns on randomly arranged WS2812B lighting strips

-* pulse_ids.py - This file is used to pulse out an ID bit pattern for each of your WS2812 LEDs.
-You will need to record a video of the LEDs.
+* lightfantastic-calibrate - This command is used to pulse out an ID bit pattern for each of your WS2812 LEDs.
+You will need to record a video of these LEDs.

+* lightfantastic-process - This command is used to process the video of the LED's calibration pattern

 # How it works